pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKitSharing.md

 ## Accepting shared records

 Extra steps must be taken to allow a user to _accept_ a shared record.
-Once the user taps on the share link sent to them (whether that is by text, email, etc.), the app will be launched and a special `userDidAcceptCloudKitShareWith` delegate method will be invoked in the app's scene delegate.
-Your app must implement this delegate method and invoke the ``SyncEngine/acceptShare(metadata:)`` method.
+Once the user taps on the share link sent to them (whether that is by text, email, etc.), the app will be launched with special options provided or a special delegate method will be invoked in the app's scene delegate.
+You must implement these delegate methods and invoke the ``SyncEngine/acceptShare(metadata:)`` method.

 As a simplified example, a `UIWindowSceneDelegate` subclass can implement the delegate method like
 so: